osposweb/osposweb.github.io/Home.md

 ##### Support and help:

-If you need assistance you can create [a support ticket Issue by click here](https://github.com/opensourcepos/opensourcepos/issues/new) just few words ahead to your solution! **But be carefully to fill all the screen template information first!**
+If you need assistance you can create [a support ticket by clicking here](https://github.com/opensourcepos/opensourcepos/issues/new).
+Please make sure you fill in the template information.

 ### User Documentation